Priyanka170974/StopwatchWebiste/README.md

 **Computer Science & Artificial Intelligence Student**

-Passionate about building creative projects, learning new technologies, and improving my problem-solving and development skills.
+Passionate about building creative projects, learning new technologies, and improving problem-solving and development skills.

 <br>